MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 ## [Web Portal](#tab/webportal)

-Once you have uploaded a video, you can view the insights.
+Once a video is uploaded, you can view the insights.
 On the insights tab, you can view the list of objects detected and their main instances.

 ### Insights
 Select the **Insights** tab.
 The objects are in descending order of the number of appearances in the video.